-Detection in the keV-MeV passbands by INTEGRAL represents an important supplement to the science of cataclysmic variables (CVs), since before, there was an observational energy gap between the region covered by X-ray satellites and by ground-based Cherenkov telescopes.
-In total, ~ 335 CVs brighter than 17.5 mag(V) at least during maxima of their long-term activity and located within $-14 \text{ deg} < b{\text{II}} < +14 \text{ deg}$ are contained in The Catalog and Atlas of CVs (Downes et al. 2001) (this number excludes classical novae brighter than 17.5 mag(V) only during explosion and steadily fainter than 17.5 mag(V)after return to quiescence).
-The best coverage is available for CVs lying toward the Galactic center.
-The observations of the hard part of the bremsstrahlung spectrum (most sensitive to the temperature variations) represent an important input for the physical analyzes of these objects.
-INTEGRAL is suitable for: (a) detection of the populations of CVs and symbiotics with the hard X-ray spectra, (b) simultaneous observations in the optical and hard X-ray regions, and (c) long-term observations with OMC, including a search for rapid variations in observing series during a science window.
+Detection in the keV-MeV passbands by INTEGRAL represents an important supplement to the science of cataclysmic variables (CVs), since before, there was an observational energy gap between the region covered by Xray satellites and by ground-based Cherenkov telescopes working in the TeV region.
+As shown in this contribution, observation in the energy band of the INTEGRAL instruments provides an important addition to the physics of CVs and related objects.
+In total, ~ 335 CVs brighter than $17.5 \operatorname{mag}(V)$ at least during maxima of their long-term activity and located within $-14 \text{ deg} < b{\text{II}} < +14 \text{ deg}$ are contained in The Catalog and Atlas of CVs (Downes et al. 2001) (this number excludes classical novae brighter than 17.5 mag(V) only during explosion and steadily fainter than 17.5 mag(V) after return to quiescence).
+Also CVs with a slightly larger $b{\rm II}$ are expected to be scanned because of of INTEGRAL's large field of view.
+Currently the best coverage is available for CVs lying toward the Galactic center.
+Some CVs far from the Galactic plane lie in the fields covered by pointed AO observations for other kinds of objects (Fig. 1).